 Impacted wisdom teeth can cause tumors and cysts to develop in the jaw bone.
 This can lead to the development of problems with the temporomandibular joint or TMJ that requires specialist treatment.

-Teeth that are crooked, gapped or overlapping are harder to keep clean and this makes dental decay and periodontal disease more likely, both of which can have a significant effect on your overall health and wellbeing.
+Wisdom Teeth can put your your future dental hygiene.
+Because they are located at the back of the mouth, limited space make is difficult to reach and clean (brush and floss) properly.
+These makes dental decay and periodontal disease more likely, both of which can have a significant effect on your overall health and well being.

 Although your dentist will avoid it wherever possible, sometimes it is necessary to extract a tooth that is severely decayed or damaged beyond repair.
 Doing so will help prevent infection and damage to neighboring teeth which could lead to more widespread dental problems.